Jira tracker · Side-by-side review

 Planim

-Yes — dynamic tray icon reflects running, paused, idle
+Yes.
+Dynamic tray icon reflects running, paused, or idle

 Tempo Timesheets